Super League Darts

-2015 SKYCITY Super League Darts was a darts tournament featuring New Zealand's top eight darts players.
+The SKYCITY Super League Darts was a darts tournament featuring New Zealand's top eight darts players.
 The event was held at the SKYCITY Convention Centre in Auckland, New Zealand, for four nights over July and August.
 This was the second year of the Tournament and the first that SKYCITY had been the naming rights sponsor.
 The final was the first live televised darts tournament ever in New Zealand when it ran on Saturday 1 August.
 Craig Caldwell defeated Warren Parry in the final and took home the championship.

 Players

 The 2015 players were announced in a press release on May 19, 2015.
 The players were selected as the top four off the New Zealand rankings and four wildcards, as selected by the Tournament promoters.